Bukhari (heater)

-A bukhāri (Persian بُخاری) is a traditional space heater from Central Asia and northern areas of the Indian Subcontinent, which is typically a wood-burning stove.
-Bukharis consist of a wide cylindrical fire-chamber at the base in which wood, charcoal or other fuel is burned and a narrower cylinder on the top that helps in heating the room and acts as a chimney.
-The base of an Indian bukhari is wider than that of most western wood-burning stoves.
-Bukharis are found in the entire northern belt of the region, i.e. Afghanistan, Tajikistan, northern Pakistan, North India, Nepal, Bhutan and Northeast India.
+A bukhāri (Persian بُخاری) is a traditional space heater, typically a wood-burning stove, from Central Asia, Afghanistan, Kashmir valley, Kargil and Gilgit Baltistan.
+Bukharis consist of a wide cylindrical fire chamber at the base in which wood, charcoal or other fuel is burned, and a narrower cylinder on the top that helps heat the room and acts as a chimney.
+The base of a Kashmiri bukhari is wider than that of most western wood-burning stoves.
+Bukharis are found in the entire northern belt of the region, i.e. Tajikistan, Afghanistan, Kashmir valley, Kargil, northern Pakistan, Nepal, Bhutan and Northeast India.

 Etymology

 The term bukhār is a Persian word meaning heat or fever.
 In modern Persian, the term bukhari generically refers to a heater.

 Use in poultry farming

 Bukharis are in widespread use by poultry farmers in North India to keep birds warm during winter nights.

 Fuel alternatives and conservation

 Forest conservation imperatives have resulted in the development of alternative designs for bukharis in India, including kerosene-based versions and bukharis that are more fuel-efficient than the traditional varieties.